clojure/core.cache/docs/Composing.md

        (ttl-cache-factory  :ttl 5000)))

 ;; used right away

 (assoc C :c 42)
 ;;=> {:b 2, :c 42}

 ;; used after 5 seconds

 (assoc C :d 138)
 ;;=> {:d 138}
 ```

-What the code above does is to simply use a `FIFOCache` instance, seeded with `{:a 1, :b 2}` as the seed for a `TTLCache` instance.
+What the code above does is to simply use a `FIFOCache` instance, seeded with `{:a 1, :b 2}` as the seed for a `TTLCacheQ` instance.
 As shown, within the TTL window, the cache evicts its elements using a FIFO policy.
 However, once a TTL window has expired the expired elements are also evicted.